 The three species of jack mackerel in New Zealand have different geographical distributions, but their ranges partially overlap.
-T. novaezelandiae predominates in waters shallower than 150 m and warmer than 13°C; it is uncommon south of latitude 42°S. T. declivis generally occurs in deeper (but less than 300 m) waters less than 16° C, north of latitude 45° S. T. murphyi occurs to depths of least 500 m and has a wide latitudinal range (0° S at the Galapagos Islands and coastal Ecuador, to south of 40° S off the Chilean coast).
+T. novaezelandiae predominates in waters shallower than 150 m and warmer than 13 °C; it is uncommon south of latitude 42° S. T. declivis generally occurs in deeper (but less than 300 m) waters cooler than 16 °C, north of latitude 45° S (Robertson 1978).
+T. murphyi occurs to depths of least 500 m and has a wide latitudinal range (0° S at the Galapagos Islands and coastal Ecuador, to south of 40° S off the Chilean coast) (Kawahara et al 1988).

-T. murphyi was first described from New Zealand waters in 1987.
+T. murphyi was first described from New Zealand waters in 1987 (Kawahara et al 1988).
 Its presence was recorded off the south and east coasts of the South Island.
-It expanded onto the west coast of the South Island and the North and South Taranaki Bights by the late 1980s, reaching the Bay of Plenty in appreciable quantities by 1992 and becoming common on the east coast of Northland by June 1994.
+Its distribution expanded to off the west coast of the South Island and the North and South Taranaki bights by the late 1980s, reaching the Bay of Plenty in appreciable quantities by 1992 and becoming common off the east coast of Northland by June 1994.
 However, this extensive distribution has decreased in more recent years and, since the late 1990s, its presence north of Cook Strait has been sporadic with occasional landings in the JMA 1 purse seine fishery north of East Cape and from the JMA 1 inshore trawl fishery south of East Cape.
-The total range of T. murphyi extends along the west coast of South America, across the South Pacific, through to the New Zealand EEZ, and into waters off southeastern Australia.
+The total range of T. murphyi extends along the west coast of South America, across the South Pacific, to the New Zealand EEZ, and into waters off south-eastern Australia.

-All species can be caught by bottom trawl, mid-water trawl, or by purse seine targeting surface schools.
+All species can be caught by bottom trawl, midwater trawl, or by purse seine nets targeting surface schools.